anatomic/HTML-Email-Template/css/readme.md

 * .query-string - Because we're building these emails using the command line tool, we don't want query strings on the links
 * .text-align - You think it's on the left but Outlook doesn't (only applies for centre aligned emails)
 * .cell-size - More of a helper than a rule, if you have an image in a cell you should set height and width, equally if you have text you might want to.
 If you've got neither, you definitely should do.
+* .image-links - Images inside anchors are ok.
+Images inside anchors without border=0 are not.
+* .table-atts - Make sure all your tables have the right attributes, namely cellpadding, cellspacing and border.
+(I may add width to this list later)

 ## Why have you made this?